EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Container requirements

 Open OnDemand uses the Container Execution Service tools to run containers.
 Consequently, containers run via Open OnDemand **must** conform to the requirements of the Container Execution Service.
-See the [TRE Container User Guide](../tre-container-user-guide/introduction.md).
+See the [TRE Container User Guide](../tre-container-user-guide/introduction.md) for details of these requirements.

 ---